henriquecustodia/hacus/README.md

 # LonelyJS

-This a powerful dependency injection javacript framework!
+This is a powerful javascript framework webcomponents based!